erizov/Professor/semester_4/lecture_18_crypto_algorithms/bcrypt/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Bcrypt for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Bcrypt for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Bcrypt
 9. Compare Bcrypt performance with alternative algorithms on large datasets